Where to eat in Vancouver and Other Parts of B.C.

 I would say this is an area Vancouver needs work on.
 Yes there are steakhouses, but none are on par with the great steakhouses of the world like Peter Luger.
 I find Vancouver steakhouses to care less about where the meat comes from, and the cooking is inconsistent.
 Order medium rare, and get medium well etc. However, if you must have steak in Vancouver:

 Victor – Victor has a lot going for it.
 Steak is good, and the atmosphere is great for a night out.
 Also, they have really good sushi.
 The sushi rice is good as is the fish.
 I have had their blue fin tuna, and uni, and both were very good.
 The only issue with this place is the service tends to be slow.
+TIP: For on Sundays for the prime rib dinner – best value in town.

 Update (11/22/18) Elisa – So it turns out that a new steakhouse has just opened in Vancouver and they DO care about where the beef comes from.
 I was there 2 days ago and they did have a good selection of cuts and beef from a wide range of places.
 The service was excellent and the server was very knowledgeable about the products.
 The place is very nice and good for a date or night out with friends.
 The steak was cooked perfectly with my only complaint being that it could of been seasoned more, same with the veal tartare.